Lambosaurus/hives-and-torches/systems/actions.md

 The grappled foe may use its primary action to make a strength test against you to escape.

+## Restrain `primary`
+A character may try to restrain a foe within natural reach that is already [grappled](statuses.md#grappled).
+To restrain a foe, you must have two completely free hands.
+You must roll a strength test against the foe.
+On success, the foe is [restrained](statuses.md#restrained), and may not use any actions that require hands.

+The restrained foe may use its primary action to make a strength test against you to escape.

 ## Off hand attack: `secondary`
 If your character has a weapon in their off hand, and has already attacked with their primary action, they may make a second attack.
 This follows the rules of a melee attack, but has the following restrictions:
  * Both weapons must be `light`